 Women and men can take charge of their health by performing routine breast self-exams and reporting anything abnormal to their doctor.

-Talk with your health care provider about when you should begin routine mammograms.
+Talk with your healthcare provider about when you should begin routine mammograms.
 You may be advised to start screenings sooner if you have a family history of the disease.
 However, it’s estimated that 85% of women who develop breast cancer have no identifiable risk factors—that’s why regular screening is so important.

-Early detection often means less treatment for patients and better outcomes.
+Detecting breast cancer early often means less treatment for patients and better outcomes.
 The most recent advancement in mammography, 3D imaging, can catch cancer in its earliest form and is especially useful in identifying cancer in those with dense breast tissue.
 Studies show that 3D mammography also reduces the number of women being called back for false positive test results.